Russia Insider: Foundation and funding

 Russia Insider was founded in 2014 by Charles Bausman, an expatriate who had lived in Moscow for nearly 30 years and had been dissatisfied with what he perceived as the Western media's coverage of the Russia-Ukraine crisis.
 Bausman described the website as "citizen journalism" and stated that it has no relation to and is not funded by the Russian government.
 Its deputy editor is Riley Waggaman and its director of operations and human resources is David Curry.

-In late 2015, Ukrainian writer and political activist Anton Shekhovtsov who investigates the far-right in Russia, asserted that Bausman had sought funding from Russian oligarch Konstantin Malofeev, who is reportedly close to the Kremlin, citing emails leaked by Anonymous International in which Alexey Komov acted as an intermediary.
+In late 2015, Ukrainian writer and political activist Anton Shekhovtsov who investigates the European radical right and its connections to Russia, asserted that Bausman had sought funding from Russian oligarch Konstantin Malofeev, who is reportedly close to the Kremlin, citing emails leaked by Anonymous International in which Alexey Komov acted as an intermediary.
 In an article for Haaretz in January 2018, Shekhovtsov wrote that the website was "originally launched to attack Ukraine after its former president Viktor Yanukovych was ousted and fled to Russia, by accusing the new Ukrainian authorities of fascism and anti-Semitism".

 Writing for ThinkProgress in 2018, Casey Michel similarly asserted that "a series of leaked emails showed site founder and editor Charles Bausman requesting funding from Konstantin Malofeev. [...]
 As Bausman wrote to one of Malofeev's associates, 'I still need money!!'"
-The solicitation to Malofeev was cited as evidence of Russia Insider's connection to the far-right in Russia and Europe.
+The solicitation to Malofeev was cited as evidence of Russia Insider's connection to the European far-right.
 The website itself has said it is dependent on crowdfunding, indicating that from 2014 to January 2018 it had received $300,000.
 The Daily Beast has said Bausman denies receiving money from Russian oligarchs.